Erica Mena Flaunts Cleavage And Baby Bump In Curve-Hugging Dress, Fans Are Loving It

 As Hollywood Life reports, Erica Mena and Safaree got married earlier this month in a secret ceremony that was held at Legacy Castle in New Jersey.
 Their sparkly diamond wedding bands reportedly cost $128,500 each.
 In September, Erica posted a video in which she tried on a wedding gown designed by Ryan Patros & Walter Mendez, the Beverly Hills-based designers behind the luxury fashion brand Ryan & Walter.
 According to their Instagram page, Beyonce is one of their clients so it looks like Erica was good hands.

-Hollywood Life notes that there’s a likelihood that VH1 taped the ceremony so there’s a chance that fans will be able to see it in some capacity on television in the future.
+Hollywood Life notes that there’s a likelihood that VH1 taped the ceremony, so there’s a chance that fans will be able to see it in some capacity on television in the future.

 Erica and Safaree got to know one another on VHI’s Scared Famous in 2017.
 They became a couple the following year.